 The Judicial Intern Program gives students an opportunity to work with trial and appellate judges and view the judicial process from the perspective of the decision maker.
-Placements include the Wisconsin Supreme Court; Wisconsin Court of Appeals; Dane County Circuit Courts; United States District Court in both Milwaukee and Madison; and, the United States Court of Appeals for the Seventh Circuit (with the work being done in Milwaukee.)
-Students get to observe the court system from the inside; learn about the work of judges and their law clerks; and evaluate the effectiveness or ineffectiveness of lawyers appearing before the courts.
+Placements include the Wisconsin Supreme Court; Wisconsin Court of Appeals; Dane County Circuit Courts; and the United States District Court in both Milwaukee and Madison.
+Students are able to observe the court system from the inside; learn about the work of judges and their law clerks; and evaluate the effectiveness or ineffectiveness of lawyers appearing before the courts.
 The actual work performed may vary from judge to judge but the emphasis is on research and writing.

 To apply for the program, students complete an application distributed during informational sessions that are held during the year.
-These informational sessions are announced in the Law School's Newsletter.
+These informational sessions are announced in email messages to the student body.